Practical Concussion Strategies for the knowledge workerFebruary 7, 2020 -

 Most screens are made of those pesky flashing pixels, but e-ink is a different breed.
 If you’ve ever seen a Kobo or Kindle you’ll be familiar with the visually wonderful tech that allows those screens to be read outside even on the brightest days.
 It’s basically a magnetic ink, and with the possible exception of when they are backlit, the things do not flash, effectively it’s like looking at paper.
 E-ink technology is innovating rapidly, and there are more possibilities than ever.

 I purchased an Onyx Boox Max3.
 The name is a mouthful, but the product is a large-panel e-ink Android tablet complete with stylus.
 Reading email and Slack on this screen is a dream.
 It’s more visually akin to reading a newspaper than a computer.
 This product boasts a unique ability to act as a computer display (either extending as dual monitors, or mirroring your current display).
 My hopes were high for this, but the reality was my injury wasn’t severe enough to endure the tradeoffs.
 Even with the very impressive x-mode the use of a mouse was painfully lagged.
 This would only be a passable experience if it was the only way I could use a computer.
 X-mode is fast enough for typing, but I don’t need a computer for that, using my keyboard directly into the unit and using IA Writer was passable to that end.
-I will probably elaborate more in a future post since this is an unusual device.
+I will probably elaborate more in a future post since this is an unusual device (update: elaboration on writing, and details on the device).

 A couple words of caution: This device, and likely all other new emerging e-ink tablets are a of a bit unweildy user experience.
 This is still very much a product more geared towards the early-adopter technnically-curious type than the average consumer.
 Some day soon the masses will be ready for this kind of product as it becomes more refined and less janky, but in the meantime I’d only recommend it to severe concussion victims whose computing would otherwise be severely hampered.